About tween animation

 Motion presets can only contain motion tweens.
 Classic tweens cannot be saved as motion presets.

-Each motion preset included with Flash Pro has a preview that you can watch in the Motion Presets panel.
-The preview gives you a sense of what the animation looks like when applied to an object in your FLA file.
+Each motion preset included with Animate has a preview that you can watch in the Motion Presets panel.
+The preview gives you a sense of what the animation looks like when applied to an object in your document.
 For custom presets that you create or import, you can add your own preview.

 While a tweenable object (symbol instance or text field) is selected on the Stage, you can click the Apply button to apply a preset.
 You can apply only one preset per object.
 If you apply the second preset to the same object, the second preset replaces with the first one.